About our staff

 Lecturer in Modern Gender History since 1750; Comparative and Global History, The Late Ottoman Empire, Colonial India, Gender, Labour History

 Affiliated research centres

 I was born and raised in Istanbul, Turkey.
-I completed my Bachelor's and Master's degrees in the social sciences (Political Science BA, Historical Sociology MA), through various loans and scholarships from governmental bodies and universities (TUBITAK, Koc University).
+I completed my Bachelor's and Master's degrees in the social sciences (Political Science BA, Historical Sociology MA), through scholarships from governmental bodies and universities (TUBITAK, Koc University).
 I moved to the UK in 2013, having received a postgraduate research scholarship from the Cambridge International Trust.
 I completed my PhD degree in History in 2018 at the University of Cambridge, under the supervision of Prof Sujit Sivasundaram.
 Between 2017 and 2020, I was a Junior Research Fellow at Merton College, University of Oxford.
 I took up the position of Lecturer in Gender History at the University of Edinburgh in 2020.
 Between 2020 and 2021, I was also a Visiting Fellow at the Weatherhead Initiative on Global History at Harvard University.

-During the past eight years I worked in archives spanning three countries and seven cities: Istanbul, Bursa, Cambridge, London, Mumbai, Delhi and Kolkata.
+During the past eight years I worked in archives spanning three countries and seven cities: Istanbul, Bursa, Cambridge, London, Mumbai, Delhi, and Kolkata.
 I have presented elements of my work at workshops and conferences in the UK, the Netherlands, France, Turkey, India, and the US.
 I provided supervisions and taught classes in global, gender, and labour history, on various topics from the Indian Rebellion to Ottoman craftswomen in the nineteenth century.